PARTICIPANTS MUST PROVIDE ALL OF THEIR OWN EQUIPMENT. No gear is included in the clinic fee. Participants must have at a minimum the following:

 - The Outside World (Dawsonville, GA) – 866.375.BOAT(2628)

 You must be able to swim and should not panic with your head under water.
+Beginning kayak clinic participants will spend a lot of time upside down inside their kayaks on the lake.

 Whitewater paddling is a physically and mentally challenging activity that requires fitness, flexibility, and a positive attitude in stressful situations.
 Kayaking is a high-risk activity for individuals with a history of shoulder dislocations.
 Applicants should discuss potential physical limitations with the Coordinator before signing up.